VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 [ eval_offset: <duration> ]

 # Optional
-# Adjust the `time` parameter of group evaluation requests to match intentional query delay from datasource.
+# Adjust the `time` parameter of group evaluation requests to compensate intentional query delay from datasource.
-# This will override global `-rule.evalDelay` flag if both be using.
+# By default, use flag `-rule.evalDelay` equal to `-search.latencyOffset` (a cmd-line flag configured for VictoriaMetrics single-node or vmselect).
+But if group has `latency_offset` param which value differs from `-search.latencyOffset`, set `eval_delay` equal to `latency_offset`.
 # See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/5155.
 [ eval_delay: <duration> ]